mintar/seerep/docs/packages.md

 and aid its navigation.

-* The `seerep_ros_communication\client` is responsible for sending sensor information direclty to the remote server.
+* The `seerep_ros_communication\client` is responsible for sending sensor information directly to the remote server.

 * The `seerep_ros_communication\querier` is used to get information from the remote server.